syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/field-list.md

 ### Sort fields in a desired order

-To display the fields in descending order by default, set the `defaultFieldListOrder` property to **Descending** in the [load](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_Load) event.
+To display the fields in descending order by default, set the `DefaultFieldListOrder` property to **Descending** in the [Load](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_Load) event.

 {% if page.publishingplatform == "aspnet-core" %}